mdn/browsercompat/docs/draft/resources.rst

 * **attributes**
     - **id** *(server selected)* - Database ID
     - **slug** *(write-once)* - Unique, human-friendly slug
-    - **kuma-path** - The path to the page on MDN that this feature-set was first scraped from.
+    - **mdn-path** - The path to the page on MDN that this feature-set was first scraped from.
 May be used in UX or for debugging import scripts.
     - **canonical** - true if the feature set has a canonical name, representing code that a developer could use directly.
 For example,